-The NCPTS is developing a series of education modules in cervical cytology for Anatomic Pathology registrars.
-The aim is to provide a study programme to assist registrars to effectively manage their own training in cervical cytology by providing advice about topics, educational material, and a guide to other training resources.
+The NCPTS is developing a series of education modules in cervical pathology for Anatomic Pathology registrars.
+The aim is to provide a study programme to assist registrars to effectively manage their own training by providing advice about topics, educational material, and a guide to other training resources.

 Registrars are encouraged to use the modules in any way that serves their educational needs.
-Topics are structured according to year of training but this is a guide only.
-Modules will be posted on the NCPTS website as they are developed, and are designed to take approximately 30 minutes to work through but also serve as a repository of information for future reference as more experience is gained.
+Topics are structured according to year of training and integrate training in both cytology and histology.
+The modules are designed to take approximately 60 minutes to complete and serve as a repository of information for future reference, as more experience is gained.

 The role of the NCPTS is to support the on-site training provided at each training site.
-It is imperative that registrars familiarise themselves with their training laboratory as no external programme can replace direct laboratory experience.
-It is critically important in cervical cytology particularly, to see as many cases as possible.
-This is the only way to build up the internal visual frame of reference needed to confidently report cervical cytology because of the fine visual judgments involved in doing so.
+It is imperative that registrars make the most of the training available at their laboratory as no external programme can replace direct laboratory experience.
+It is particularly important in cervical cytology to see as many cases as possible.
+This is the only way to build up the internal visual frame of reference needed to confidently report cervical cytology because of the fine visual judgments required.

 TOPIC